przemek83/eible/README.md

 + `retrieveRowCountAndColumnTypes()`

 Emits signal `progressPercentChanged` during loading data.

+Importing can be done from object with interface QIODevice: file on disk, file from resources, QBuffer and more.
 ### ImportXlsx
 Class used to import data from .xlsx files.
 Basic usage:
 ```cpp